trustoverip/ctwg-toolkit-mrg/src/test/resources/essif-lab-skeleton/tev2/terms/scope.md

 fullterm:
 shorterm:
 synonyms:
-glossaryText: "the extent of the area or subject matter (which we use, e.g., to define [patterns](@) , [concepts](@), [terms](@) and [glossaries](@) in, but it serves other purposes as well)."
+glossarytext: "the extent of the area or subject matter (which we use, e.g., to define [patterns](@) , [concepts](@), [terms](@) and [glossaries](@) in, but it serves other purposes as well)."

 # Docusaurus \(see https://docusaurus\.io/docs/api/plugins/@docusaurus/plugin-content-docs#markdown-front-matter\):